Prevention of Ectopic Pregnancy

 Protecting Future Fertility with Precision

 Ultimately, experiencing an ectopic pregnancy is a deeply stressful event, but it does not mean the end of your fertility journey.
 By combining careful side-specific ovulation tracking, early ultrasound screenings, and advanced reproductive technologies, we successfully protect our patients from recurrent complications.
-Our center focuses entirely on clinical safety to help you build your family with total peace of mind.
+Our centre focuses entirely on clinical safety to help you build your family with total peace of mind.

 Scientific Framework & References